cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 Prerequisites
 =======================================

 #.
-Node.js (version 0.8.16 through 0.10.37) must be installed on the node(s) where the Web-App
+Node.js (version 0.8.16 through 0.10.37) must be installed on the node(s) where the UI
    role instance will run.
 You can download the appropriate version of Node.js from `nodejs.org
    <http://nodejs.org/dist/>`__.